NWC at a glance

 - 6 theatrical shows each year

-- 2 faculty named an Iowa Professor of the Year
+- 2 faculty named the Iowa Professor of the Year

-- U.S. News & World Report ranks Northwestern College as a top-10 Midwestern college.
+- U.S. News & World Report ranks Northwestern College 10th among 80 regional Midwestern colleges.

 Northwestern’s DeWitt Library is part of the DeWitt Learning Commons and houses more than 100,000 print and media resources, provides access to more than 70 online databases, and offers a place where students can study, collaborate, conduct research, receive assistance from librarians, or socialize with other members of Northwestern's learning community.